avestura/Oxlip/README.md

 ## Where did you find that logo?

-I created that by my self using Gravit Designer.
+I created that by myself using Gravit Designer.
 You can use it for your own projects tho.